uggla/PAServerDockerfile/README.rst

 - Warnings are displayed about label.
  # Skipping unknown instruction LABEL

-- Papatcher does not display progress
+- Papatcher does not display progress.